ricardobranco777/xhash/README.md

 Usage: xhash [OPTIONS] [-s STRING...]|[FILE...
 DIRECTORY...]

-# OpenSSL

-Install OpenSSL 1.1.0 for faster hashing for multiple algorithms.

 # Examples:

 * To hash every file in your home directory using both SHA-512 and SHA-256